 DOC has an overview of common group structures depending on the size and nature of your group, and Community Toolkit has advice on applying to become a charity.
 CommnunityNet Aotearoa has advice on formalising your group structure.
-You can also read our information on governance and management.
+You can also read our information on governance.

 Spreadsheets or accounting software?